pintowar/opta-router/README.md

 * jenetics: a Genetic Algorithm library, written in modern-day Java;
 * jsprit: lightweight, flexible toolkit for solving VRP, based on a single all-purpose meta-heuristic currently solving;
-* optaplanner: solves constraint satisfaction problems with construction heuristics and metaheuristic algorithms;
+* optaplanner: solves constraint satisfaction problems with construction heuristics and meta-heuristic algorithms;
 * or-tools: a for solving linear programming, mixed integer programming, constraint programming, vehicle routing, and related optimization problems;
 * timefold: is a fork of OptaPlanner.